Mystery and Imagination

 Mystery and Imagination is a British television anthology series of classic horror and supernatural dramas.
 Five series were broadcast from 1966 to 1970 by the ITV network and produced by ABC and (later) Thames Television.

 Outline

 The series featured television plays based on the works of well-known authors such as Robert Louis Stevenson, Bram Stoker, Mary Shelley, M. R. James, and Edgar Allan Poe.
-All bar one of the first two ABC series starred David Buck as Richard Beckett, originally a character from Sheridan Le Fanu's story "The Flying Dragon", as narrator.
+All Bar one of the first two ABC series starred David Buck as Richard Beckett, originally a character from Sheridan Le Fanu's story "The Flying Dragon", as narrator.
 Beckett was made the central character of the series, taking the roles of various characters from some of the original stories.
 The first two series, although transmitted as two separate runs, were recorded in a single production block.
 The episode without Buck as the lead ("The Open Door") features Jack Hawkins.
 Unlike BBC dramas from the period, location exterior shots were also recorded onto video tape rather than 16mm film, giving a more consistent look to the production.
-Only series 5 was filmed in colour.
+Only series 5 was videotaped in colour.